EnventDigital/adobe-express-mcp-server/README.md

    ![MCP Tools Icon](https://mintlify.s3.us-west-1.amazonaws.com/mcp/images/claude-desktop-mcp-hammer-icon.svg)

-7. You can now use prompts like "Create a social media graphic for a product launch" and Claude will suggest using the Adobe Express tools
+7. You can now use prompts like "Help me scaffold a dialog add-on project" or "Show me code examples for the Dialog API" and Claude will use the developer tools

 ## Example Prompts

 Here are some example prompts to try with Claude and this MCP server:

-### Adobe Express Tool Examples
+### Developer Tool Examples
-- "Create a social media post about our new product launch"
+- "Help me scaffold a new dialog add-on project"
-- "Edit my profile image to remove the background"
-- "Show me available presentation templates"
+- "Show me code examples for importing local images in an Adobe Express add-on"
-- "Create a business flyer for a grand opening"
+- "How do I implement drag-and-drop functionality in my add-on?"
+- "Give me a code example of using the Dialog API"
+- "Help me implement OAuth authentication in my Express add-on"

 ### Documentation Tool Examples
 - "What capabilities does this MCP server have?"